View Categories

 Alert Rules #

-Alternatively, you can Add from a template.
+Additionally, you can add from a template.

 Most of the options are the same for every alert rule, though some have a few minor differences, depending on the Type of rule you select.